spinoza-centre/prfpy_csenf/README.rst

 To get started using these components in your own software, clone this repository, then run

-python installer.py

-this will try to install dependencies with conda, and if not possible, with pip.
-The only required dependencies are:
+required dependencies are:
 numpy>=1.16
 scipy>=1.4
 statsmodels>=0.8